Ballaban's campaign of 1465

-On August 1465, Ballaban Badera, a sanjakbey of the Sanjak of Ohrid who was an Albanian-born janissary launched his fourth but largest campaign against Skanderbeg.
-He was defeated in both battles of Ohrid and Vajkal the year before.
-Ballaban had previously inflicted severe casualties on Skanderbeg's forces and soon received high favor from Mehmet II.
-He soon appointed Ballaban and Jakup Arnauti—both Albanian peasants by birth—to lead a joint-campaign against Skanderbeg's forces.
+In August 1465, Ballaban Badera, an Albanian-born janissary who served as the sanjakbey of the Sanjak of Ohrid, launched his largest campaign against Skanderbeg.
+He had been defeated in the battle of Vajkal in April of the same year.
+Ballaban had previously inflicted severe casualties on Skanderbeg's forces and soon received high favor from Mehmed II.
+Ballaban and Jakup Arnauti, both being Albanian peasants by birth, were chosen to lead a joint-campaign against Skanderbeg's forces.
 According to some scholars, this act of inclusion by the Sultan was a promotion of a social revolution within Albania to wean forces away from Skanderbeg.

 Whatever the motives, the Ottoman army marched forth with two separate forces: one from the south under Arnauti and the other, under Ballaban's personal command, from the east.
-Applying a pincer movement the goal of this action was to meet in central Albania in full force, storming what was supposed to be a hesitant Albanian defense.
+Applying a pincer movement, the goal of this action was to meet in central Albania in full force, storming what was supposed to be a hesitant Albanian defense.
 Skanderbeg, however, defeated both armies thoroughly by marching against Ballaban's column first, defeating it and engaging Arnauti's column afterwards with the same result.
-The victory brought great joy and relief to the Albanian people who had been expecting a serious defeat.
-Despite the tremendous results, the indomitable Sultan marched forth again the next year, bringing great devastation to the country.
+The victory brought great joy and relief to the Albanian people, who had been expecting a serious defeat.
+Despite the tremendous results, Mehmed II marched forth again the next year, bringing great devastation to the country.

 Campaigns of 1465

-Ballaban Badera had been given command of two separate forces to march against Skanderbeg in 1465.
-The first was defeated at Vaikal.
-But the Albanian victory came to a great cost.
-Many of Skanderbeg's most trusted lieutenants had been captured and sent to Istanbul.
+Ballaban had been given command of two separate forces to march against Skanderbeg in 1465.
+The first was defeated at Vajkal, but the Albanian victory came to a great cost.
+Many of Skanderbeg's most trusted generals had been captured and sent to Constantinople.
 They were given the choice of converting to Islam or of dying.
 All of them chose the latter and their bodies were mutilated and thrown to the dogs.

 A new army was assembled and sent again to Albania.
-This time it was defeated near Oranik but at great risk to Skanderbeg's life.
+This time it was defeated near Oranik, but at great risk to Skanderbeg's life.
 He found himself cut off from the rest of his troops (except for his personal bodyguard) and was cut down by an Ottoman soldier.
-The Albanian army began to panic but Skanderbeg rose and managed to cut his way out despite his heavy wounds.
-Ballaban, after suffering his second consecutive defeat, returned to Istanbul where the Sultan continued to support him due to what Ballaban called the "will of the stars".
+The Albanian army began to panic, but Skanderbeg rose and managed to cut his way out despite his heavy wounds.
+Ballaban, after suffering his second consecutive defeat, returned to Constantinople, where the Sultan continued to support him due to what Ballaban called the "will of the stars".